 Pascal gasped and nearly choked; Maximus watched anxiously.
 Pascal reached into his mouth and fumbled around and a couple of seconds later, tugged out the ring.
 The two flying animals grinned to each other as they fell through the roof of a tar factory.

-Back at the church, the pastor had finally made it to the point in his speech to request the required jewelry.
+Back at the church, the bishop finally made it to the point in his speech to request the required jewelry.

-Maximus and Pascal was standing in the spot they had been in, but were looking much worse.
-Maximus's dress, hat and shoes were covered in tar (his make up was visible, however).
-Pascal was sitting on the lavender pillow which sported the two rings, he too covered in tar and remnants of tomato soup.
+Maximus and Pascal stood in the spot they had been in, but looked much worse than they had before.
+Maximus's dress, hat, and shoes were covered in tar (his makeup was visible, however).
+Pascal sat on the lavender pillow which sported the two rings, he too covered in tar and remnants of tomato soup.

-In spite of their horrid attire, both were grinning happily.
+In spite of their horrid attire, both grinned happily.
 When Pascal saw their shocked faces, he pointed eagerly to the rings, eyes wide.

 Still smiling, Maximus trotted down the aisle, people gaping and gasping.
-The Queen and King watched, somewhat confused at how the two had gotten so dirty.
+The Queen and King watched, somewhat confused as to how the two had gotten so dirty.

 Maximus trotted up to the stage and held out the pillow.
-The pastor, bride and groom collectively backed away as much as they could without actually stepping back.
+The bishop, bride, and groom collectively backed away as much as they could without actually stepping back.
 Maximus, noticing their reaction, moved the pillow closer to them, causing them to back away even more.

 Eugene gulped slightly and tentatively stepped forward and swiped the rings skillfully and as quickly as he could before immediately stepping back.

-The pastor stuttered a bit before saying proudly, "I, I know pronounce you husband and wife."
+The bishop stuttered a bit before saying proudly, "I-I know pronounce you husband and wife."

-The smiles on Rapunzel and Eugene's face grew as he added, "You may kiss."
+The smiles on Rapunzel and Eugene's faces grew as he added, "You may kiss."
 Rapunzel smiled even more broadly and placing her hands on Eugene's face, quickly making her lips meet his.
-Eugene was caught off guard for a second before returning the gesture, placing his hands on her cheeks and pulling her closer.
+Eugene was caught off-guard for a second before returning the gesture, placing his hands on her cheeks and pulling her closer.

 Nearby on the left side of the church were the Stabbington Brothers, who had been allowed to see their comrade's marriage.
-One of Corona's guards watched them, surprised, as they both cried and sobbed into white handkerchiefs that their chained hands were holding.
+One of Corona's guards watched them, surprised, as they both cried and sobbed into white handkerchiefs that their chained hands held.
 It was too beautiful not to cry.